explodecomputer/epistasis-ftest/docs/manuscript.md

 These simulations were designed to be as favourable as possible to generate false positive interaction terms, so it is unclear why the H2014 paper found a replication rate that is substantially higher than those found in these simulations.
 One possibility is that there is a mixture of false positives and true epistatic effects amongst those discovered in H2014.

-## Avoiding inflation of interaction test statistics
+## Measurement error in the causal additive

 We now ask whether it is possible to avoid the inflation that we see in interaction tests.
 An intuitive approach would be to use a two stage strategy, where first the additive effects are fine-mapped for the phenotype, and second the interaction search is performed with the fine-mapped variants included as covariates in the model.
 In the previous simulations, however, we observed that even when there are very small additive effects it is possible to find false positive interaction test statistics.
 This implies that if there is incomplete tagging of the additive effects by the fine-mapping strategy, we would fail to completely protect against inflated test statistics.
+This is confirmed through a basic simulation showing that interaction test statistic inflation occurs when the causal variant is included in the linear model, but there is measurement error of the causal variant (Figure 7).

-To test this, we performed a new set of simulations in which we constructed a phenotype using a variant typed in the UK10K sequence dataset as the cis additive causal effect.
+To evaluate how this problem might transpire empirically, we performed a new set of simulations in which we constructed a phenotype using a variant typed in the UK10K sequence dataset as the cis additive causal effect.
 We then developed four datasets in which to perform the analysis - 1) retaining SNPs only present on Illumina CoreExome array, 2) variants imputed from this array to the HapMap2 reference panel, 3) variants imputed from this array to 1000 genomes reference panel, 4) the original sequence data.
 In each case we identified the top variant and tested for interaction against remaining SNPs.
-Figure 7 demonstrates that only when the sequence level data is available is it possible to prevent inflation of the test statistic.
+Figure 8 demonstrates that only when the sequence level data is available is it possible to prevent inflation of the test statistic.

+## Additive effect heterogeneity

+We have shown that the additive cis-causal variant must be measured without error and included as a covariate in order to avoid test statistic inflation of the interaction term.
+However there is a scenario in which even this will not be sufficient - if there is heterogeneity of the causal variant's effect across the samples.
+Typically we assume that the estimate of the causal effect in a linear model represents the influence of the variant on all individuals.
+However, if there is variation in the effect and we only capture the average effect, the residual error term becomes a mixture of variance not captured by the causal variant, and variance not captured by the average effect estimate of the causal variant.
+Here we demonstrate through simple haploid simulations that if there is any effect heterogeneity, even when the causal variant is included as a covariate, the interaction term will be inflated (Figure 9).

 ## Discussion